cruddy/docs/Fields.md

 [[Read more...|Filtering relation options]]

-#### Embedded
+#### Embedding forms

 This is most interesting feature of Cruddy.
-Embedded fields allow to edit related models _inside_ current.
+Embedded forms allow to edit related models _inside_ current.
 Imagine that you have a `Post` and `MetaData`.
 Meta data is stored in other table and `Post` `hasOne` `MetaData`.
 It is possible to edit post __and__ metadata together and not in separate forms.
 Another example is a product that has many parameters.
 You can add as many parameters as you want while editing product.

 Following relations are supported: `HasOne`, `MorphOne`, `HasMany`, `MorphMany`.